BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

    - interestingly the new assembly is sligntly better than the old one,

 Dalmanni_6 job id:2782656
 - For some reason -k now makes it take ages, probably cause the defauls -k is 51, smaller kmer size is less efficient.
-- Remains to be seen if it's too slow to be practical
+At 180GB, runs out of memmory, increasing kmer size to 31 and running again.
+Jobid: **2932092**

 # Cleaning Assemblies
 * Remove contamination using blobtoolkit, then remove duplicated haplotigs using purge_dups